25 Winter Activities to Enjoy at Lake Louise

 Is Lake Louise Open All Winter?

 Lake Louise is open 365 days a year, with very rare park closures excluded.
-Lake Louise in the winter month is frozen and covered in a heavy layer of snow.
+In the winter months, it is frozen and covered in a heavy layer of snow.
+While you won’t see the brilliant blue colors of the summer months, it is still a gorgeous scene with impressive mountains and plenty of winter activities to enjoy.

 How to Get to Lake Louise in Winter?

 The best way to get to Lake Louise in the winter is with your own car.
-Unlike the summer, there is plenty of parking at Lake Louise and it is free to park until May!
+Unlike the summer, there is plenty of parking at Lake Louise and it is free to park there until May!

-If you are visiting Banff without a car, you can still get to Lake Louise on the Roam transit road 8x (from Banff).
+If you are visiting Banff without a car, you can still get to Lake Louise on the Roam transit road 8X (from Banff).
 This is the Lake Louise Express, and it costs $20 round trip for adults.
 It’s also possible to book a guided tour from Banff to Lake Louise in the winter.
 Here are two we recommend:

 Lake Louise is wonderful all winter, but there are a few times I absolutely must visit.
 The first is after the first significant snowfall at Lake Louise.
-This typically happens towards the end of October.
+This typically happens towards the end of October/early November.
 This is a magical time when you can still see the thawed lake surrounded by colossal snow-covered peaks.

 The last is during the Ice Magic Festival in January, simply because there are so many impressive ice sculptures in such a beautiful setting.

 If you are cold in Banff, you will be freezing at Lake Louise.
-The town of Banff sits at an elevation of 1383 meters, while Lake Louise sits at 1,600 meters.
+The Town of Banff sits at an elevation of 1383 meters, while Lake Louise sits at 1,600 meters.
 In the winter, Lake Louise is often in the shade too.

 Prepare for the weather to be 5-10°C colder at Lake Louise than in Banff and Canmore.
 In the winter, this means bringing a warm hat, gloves, warm boots, and a good parka.